 In this course, we will study painting (e.g., David and Goya), narrative fiction (e.g., Balzac, Stendhal, and Tolstoy), poetry (e.g., Wordsworth and Hugo), music (e.g., Beethoven), urban history and architecture (e.g., of Paris), and the silent and sound films of our century (e.g., Gance).
 We will examine how different generations and a variety of cultures appropriated the real and imagined images of Napoleon for social, political, and artistic ends, and thereby influenced the creation of modern Europe.
 Three class hours per week.

-Omitted 2014-15.
-Professor Rosbottom.2013-14: Not offered
+Limited to 25 students.
+Omitted 2016-17.
+Professor Rosbottom.2016-17: Not offered

 This course is designed to introduce students to the impact that World War II (1939-1945) had and continues to have on the society and culture of several European nations.
 As the last of the generation that lived during the war passes on, their grandchildren persist in raising questions about the reasons and effects of this political cataclysm.
 During the war, and afterwards with more or less intensity, writers and filmmakers made and have made attempts to analyze and represent the memories, the guilt, and the false histories that the war left behind in every involved nation.